milindmore22/wellington/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Delphine is a minimalistic and elegant WordPress theme featuring an ultra clean magazine layout.
+Wellington is a minimalistic and elegant WordPress theme featuring an ultra clean magazine layout.

 == Description ==

-Delphine is a minimalistic and elegant WordPress theme featuring an ultra clean magazine layout.
-With a beautiful typography, various post layouts and a gorgeous featured posts slideshow Delphine truly helps you to stand out.
+Wellington is a minimalistic and elegant WordPress theme featuring an ultra clean magazine layout.
+With a beautiful typography, various post layouts and a gorgeous featured posts slideshow Wellington truly helps you to stand out.

-For more information about Delphine please go to https://themezee.com/themes/delphine/
+For more information about Wellington please go to https://themezee.com/themes/wellington/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Delphine in the search form and press the 'Enter' key on your keyboard.
+2. Type in Wellington in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://themezee.com/docs/delphine-documentation/ for a guide on how to customize this theme.
+4. Go to https://themezee.com/docs/wellington-documentation/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==